Massage School FAQs: Students

 How much school is needed to be a massage therapist?

 Before you will be able to work as a massage therapist, you will need to complete anywhere from 330 to 1,000 hours of training.
-This is determined by your specialty and can take a few months all the way up to about two years of training.
+This is determined by your state, specialty, and can take a few months all the way up to about two years of training.

 Your training will help to prepare you for the MBLEx or Massage and Bodywork Licensing Exam.
 Passing this exam is necessary if you want to receive your massage therapist license.